Binscatter Regressions: Methods Overview and Implementation Details

 \subsubsection{Mass points and minimum effective sample size}

-All three commands in the package \textsf{Binsreg} incorporate specific implementation decisions to deal with mass points in the distribution of the independent variable $x_i$.
+The package \textsf{Binsreg} incorporates specific implementation decisions to deal with mass points in the distribution of the independent variable $x_i$.
 The number of distinct values of $x_i$, denoted by $N$, is taken as the effective sample size as opposed to the total number of observations $n$.
 If $x_i$ is continuously distributed, then $N=n$.
 However, in many applications, $N$ can be substantially smaller than $n$, and this affects some of the implementations in the package.

 First, assume that $J$ is set by the user (via the option \texttt{nbins(J)}).
-Then, given the choice $J$, the commands \texttt{binsreg} and \texttt{binsregtest} perform a degrees of freedom check to decide whether the $x_i$ data exhibit enough variation.
-Specifically, given $p$ and $s$ set by the option \texttt{dots(p,s)}, both commands check whether $N > N_1 + (p+1)J-(J-1)s$ with $N_1=30$ by default.
+Then, given the choice $J$, the commands \texttt{binsreg}, \texttt{binslogit}, \texttt{binsprobit}, \texttt{binsqreg}, \texttt{binstest}, and \texttt{binspwc} perform a degrees of freedom check to decide whether the $x_i$ data exhibit enough variation.
+Specifically, given $p$ and $s$ set by the option \texttt{dots(p s)} or \texttt{bins(p s)}, these commands check whether $N > N_2 + (p+1)J-(J-1)s$ with $N_2=30$ by default.
 If this check is not passed, then the package \textsf{Binsreg} regards the data as having ``too little'' variation in $x_i$, and turns off all nonparametric estimation and inference results based on large sample approximations.
-Thus, in this extreme case, the command \texttt{binsreg} only allows for \texttt{dots(0,0)}, \texttt{ci(0,0)}, and \texttt{polyreg(P)} for any $P+1<N$, while the command \texttt{binsregtest} does not return any results and issues a warning message instead.
+Thus, in this extreme case, the command \texttt{binsreg} (or \texttt{binslogit}, \texttt{binsprobit}, \texttt{binsqreg}) only allows for \texttt{dots(0 0)}, \texttt{ci(0 0)}, and \texttt{polyreg(P)} for any $P+1<N$, while the command \texttt{binstest} (or \texttt{binspwc}) does not return any results and issues a warning message instead.

-If, on the other hand, for given $J$, the numerical check $N > N_1 + (p+1)J-(J-1)s$ is passed, then all nonparametric methods implemented by the commands \texttt{binsreg} and \texttt{binsregtest} become available.
-However, before implementing each method (\texttt{dots(p,s)}, \texttt{lines(p,s)}, \texttt{ci(p,s)}, \texttt{cb(p,s)}, \texttt{polyreg(p,s)}, and the hypothesis testing procedures), a degrees of freedom check is performed in each individual case.
-Specifically, each nonparametric procedure is implemented only if $N > N_1 + (p+1)J-(J-1)s$, where recall that $p$ and $s$ may change from one procedure to the next.
+If, on the other hand, for given $J$, the numerical check $N > N_2 + (p+1)J-(J-1)s$ is passed, then all nonparametric methods implemented by the commands \texttt{binsreg}, \texttt{binslogit}, \texttt{binsprobit}, \texttt{binsqreg}, \texttt{binstest}, and \texttt{binspwc} become available.
+However, before implementing each method (\texttt{dots(p s)}, \texttt{lines(p s)}, \texttt{ci(p s)}, \texttt{cb(p s)}, \texttt{polyreg(P)}, and the hypothesis testing procedures), a degrees of freedom check is performed in each individual case.
+Specifically, each nonparametric procedure is implemented only if $N > N_2 + (p+1)J-(J-1)s$, where recall that $p$ and $s$ may change from one procedure to the next.